Skip to navigation Skip to content

 Where the revoke Notice is not automatically processed, the revoke Notice must be manually recorded:

-• search the Third Party Information Summary Organisation (TPISO) screen for unprocessed Revocation of Income Management or enhanced Income Management Notices, and select the relevant Notice from the search results
+• search the Third Party Information Summary Organisation (TPISO) screen for unprocessed Revocation of enhanced Income Management Notices, and select the relevant Notice from the search results

 • An Income Management Contact Officer (IMCO) must edit the status of any Notice from that authority to Revoke in Process Direct.
 This will end the customer's Cape York enhanced IM.
 See Ending enhanced Income Management